QR3.7.1 The Curious Case of Quantum Spin

 a.
 Does one photon go through both slits at once?
 Yes, photon instances go through both slits.

 b.
 Does it hit the screen at one point?
-Yes, the photon process restarts at one screen point.
+Yes, the whole photon process restarts at one screen point.

 c.
 Did it take a particular path?
 Yes, the instance that restarted the photon took a specific path.